-I’m back from my very memorable sculpture trip to China from March 25 to April 11.
+I’m back from my very memorable sculpture trip to China.
 For the first week, I was working with my Vancouver Sculpture Studio partner, Geemon Xin Meng, at a workshop in Quyang, about 200 km south of Beijing in Hebei province.
-This area is famous for its history of marble sculpture going back millennia as well as for some of the worst air pollution in all of China.
-I spent time preppring my maquettes that I had brought with me for enlargement into marble and I also tried my hand at sculpting directly into marble.
-Below are photos of this time as well as of a temple complex and a school and studio in nearby Yangping.
+This region is famous for its history of marble sculpture going back millennia, as well as for some of the worst air pollution in all of China.

 Working on my small, marble sculpture of a bear.
 It was the first time I’d worked on stone and I was being so careful not to take away too much.
 Stone is not like clay where you can simply add or remove clay at whim!

 Discussing sculpture with Geemon at the Beiyue Temple in Quyang, China.
 The air quality was so bad we wore our respiratory masks around as a matter of course.
 These temples have been part of Beiyue culture since the feudal dynasty, Shun Zhi (1660), where they were an important place for the Emperors to make ritual offerings.

 Cherry blossoms in full bloom at the Beiyue Temple

 This is a nearby sculpture school in Yangping that we visited on the weekend which is why there were no students around.
 15-18 year olds are being trained as sculpture assistants to copy traditional Chinese sculpture.
 There is a huge market within China for these sculptures.